By Marcin Wojtyczka

 Formulas:

-- Wave length in meters = (g x square of period in secondes) / (2 x π) ~ 1.56 x square of period in secondes
+- Wavelength in meters = (g x square of period in secondes) / (2 x π) ~ 1.56 x square of period in secondes

-Typical waves in the Atltantic have period of 6-8 seconds and wave length of 100m (1.56 x 8 x 8).
+Typical waves in the Atlantic have a period of 6-8 seconds and a wavelength of 100 m (1.56 x 8 x 8).

-In shallow water the wave length and period decrease significantly as explained in this video.
+In shallow water, the wavelength and period decrease significantly as explained in this video.

 Wind gusts